Low quality exposure and point processes with a view to the first phase of a pandemic: Principles of forecasting. The Covid-19 case of France

-Figure \ref{fig:foreHosp} presents a similar study as in Figure \ref{fig:foreInf} but considering the problem of predicting the number of new hospitalizations in October 2020 on the basis of historical data until 30th of September.
-To obtain the optimal $C_{t,h}$ value we have proceeded similarly to the previous case.
-We consider that the rate of infection at the end of the forecasting period is $C_{t,h}$ times the value of the infection rate we had estimated for the 30th of September.
-In this case we take the optimal value of $C_{t,h}$ by minimizing the error of prediction with respect to the number of hospitalized during the month of October, instead of the number of infected.
-Then the optimal $C_{t,h}$ leads us to a rate of infection on 31st of October that is 1.7 times the rate of infection on 30th of September (green dash-dotted line).
-Again, taking $C_{t,h}=1$ in this case would lead to a situation with respect to the number of new hospitalized (red dotted line) which is very far from the true situation.
+Figure \ref{fig:foreHosp} presents a similar study as in Figure \ref{fig:foreInf}, but considering the problem of predicting the number of new hospitalizations in October 2020, from historical data until 30th of September.
+Following the transition diagram in Figure \ref{fig:transitions}, we recognize that forecasting the number of new hospitalizations involves an additional step.
+Besides extrapolating the infection rate, we also need to extrapolate the hospitalization rate.

-To forecast the number of new hospitalized in October involves an additional step, that is, in addition to the extrapolation of the rate of infections we need to extrapolate the rate of hospitalization.
 Here we have assumed that the hospitalization rate at the end of the forecasting period is exactly the hospitalization rate at the end of the estimation period.
-Finally, we include in this graph the results obtained considering $C_{t,h}=1.42$ (blue dashed line), which is the value of the $C_{t,h}$ indicator that minimizes the error with respect to the number of infections in the forecasting period.
-We pay special attention to this criterion because of its relation with the popular R-number, as it has been discussed in Section \ref{sec:forecast_Inf}.
+And, to obtain the optimal $C_{t^*,h}$ value to extrapolate the infection rate, we have proceeded similarly to the previous case, assuming that the rate of infection at the end of the forecasting period is $C_{t^*,h}$ times the value of the infection rate we had estimated for the 30th of September.
+In this case, we derive infeasible forecasts (red dashed line), using the optimal value of $C_{t^*,h}$ that minimises the error of prediction with respect to the number of hospitalized during the month of October, instead of the number of infected.
+And it turns out that the optimal $C_{t^*,h}$ leads us to a rate of infection on 31st of October that is 3.07 times the rate of infection on 30th of September.
+Again, taking $C_{t^*,h}=1$ in this case would lead to a situation with respect to the number of new hospitalized (black dotted-dashed line) which is very far from the true situation.
+Similar conclusions can be derived from the weekly data analysis in the Supplementary Material, with the optimal value $C_{t^*,h}=2.13$ in this case.